Kashmiri Gate, Delhi: History

 Evidence of the successive assaults mounted by British forces to storm the city can still be witnessed in the damage to the existing walls, likely caused by cannonballs.
 On the morning of 14 September 1857, Kashmiri Gate was the site of a significant British assault.
 The British Army destroyed the bridge and the left leaf of the gate using gunpowder, marking the beginning of the final assault on the rebels towards the end of the Siege of Delhi.
+The gate itself was stormed by men of 52nd (Oxfordshire) Light Infantry, led by Lt.
+Col. Kenrick Crosse, on 14 September 1857.
+Crosse was the first man through the gate to liberate the city from the mutineers.
+Bugler Robert Hawthorne was awarded the Victoria Cross for his heroism during the engagement.

 After the 1857 rebellion, the British moved to Civil Lines, and Kashmiri Gate assumed a distinction as the fashion and commercial center of Delhi, a status it held until the creation of New Delhi in 1931.
 In 1965, a section of the gate was demolished to facilitate faster vehicular traffic movement.
 Since then, Kashmiri Gate has been preserved as a protected monument under the Archaeological Survey of India.

 In the early 1910s, employees of the Government of India Press settled around Kashmiri Gate, including a sizable Bengali community.
 This community established the Delhi Durga Puja Samiti in 1910, which organised the first Durga Puja celebration in the area.
 Today, it is the oldest Durga Puja celebration in Delhi.

 The building housing the Delhi State Election Commission's office, located on Lothian Road near Kashmiri Gate, was constructed between 1890 and 1891.
 From 1891 until 1941, it housed St. Stephen's College, Delhi, before the college moved to its present location in the University Enclave.
 During the Partition of India in 1947, Kashmiri Gate served as a refugee camp for people who had migrated from West Punjab and the North-West Frontier Province.